 - At what price would you consider this product to be too inexpensive to be of any value?

-These four product price survey questions examples help define the price points at which customers feel uncomfortable and where they feel the product offers good value.
-The answers are then plotted to identify an optimal price range that maximizes the potential for sales.
+These four product price survey questions help define the price point at which customers feel uncomfortable and where they feel the product offers good value.

-2. Conjoint analysis
+3. Conjoint analysis

 Conjoint analysis is a more complex pricing survey technique that helps in understanding how customers make trade-offs between different product features and prices.
 Instead of directly asking about prices, customers are asked to choose between different product configurations, each with varying features and price points.
 This provides information on the relative importance of price compared to other attributes (e.g., quality, brand, functionality).